SAP/jenkins-library/documentation/docs/extensibility.md

 Extensions are custom bits of pipeline coding, which you can use to implement special requirements.

 This page explains extensibility options in project "Piper".
+For a high level overview of available options and how to interface with them, see this figure:

 ![Library Setup](images/levels-of-extensibility.png "Extensibility Options")